limitlessloop/vets.gov-status/README.md

 Run tests with pytest and generate a coverage report with  `./run-tests.sh`.

+To run smoke tests, change into the `test` directory and run `npm run test-headless`.
+You might need to run `npm install` first.

 ### Running with Docker

 You can run the scripts in a Docker image using the following commands: